 Nitroglycerine patches contain a substance called nitric oxide.
 Recent evidence suggests that nitric oxide patches improve pain in tendinopathy.
 Generally, we recommend patches for 2-3 months combined with exercise therapy.

-Cortisone shot for posterior tibial tendonitis
+Cortisone shot for posterior tibial tendonitis.

 Sometimes, we use injections to help with ankle pain and weakness.

 Traditionally, cortisone injections provide pain relief and reduce swelling.
 This pain-free effect means that people can work harder with exercise.
-However, we must be careful with a cortisone shot for posterior tibial tendonitis because it can cause tendon tearing and worsening weakness.
+However, we should be careful with a cortisone shot for posterior tibial tendonitis because it can cause tendon tearing and worsening weakness.

 What about posterior tibial tendon surgery?